Updated October 2018

 How: Keep up with what Ashley’s doing via Twitter.

-Why: Jennifer Polk is a well known digital marketer in the career and education space.
+Why: Jennifer Polk is a well known digital marketer in the career and education space (learn more about what a digital marketer does here).
 She’s also the co-founder of BeyondProf, which looks to educate recent PhD-level grads in how to find non-academic roles.

 How: Find her on Twitter.

 Related Read: A Day in the Life of a Digital Marketer

 Why: Interested in Biz Ops and human relations?
 Follow Jenise Henrikson.
 She’s the CEO of Alpha Brand Media, the parent company of Search Engine Journal, a digital publisher that publishes marketing industry guides and news.

 How: Read her insights on Search Engine Journal and follow her on Twitter.

 Why: You know Ramit Sethi from his New York Times bestseller “I Will Teach You To Be Rich.”
 He tweets often on topics ranging from careers to psychology to business best practices and is a well-known and influential voice in the business space.